MHaringa/insurancerating/docs/reference/active_rows_by_date.md

-# Find active portfolio rows for event dates
+# Match event dates to active portfolio periods

-Matches event dates, such as claim dates or portfolio snapshot dates, to the policy or risk records that were active on those dates.
-This allows an event to inherit the rating factors and coverage information that applied when it occurred.
+Match event dates, such as claim dates or inspection dates, to policy records that were active when the event occurred.
+The matched result contains the portfolio characteristics and coverage information applicable on each event date.

 ## Usage